chrlee20043/dance-library/README.md

 ## Key Features

-1. Browse classes to add to their library
+1. Browse, search, filter classes and instructors
-2. Add classes from their favorite instructors
+2. Add classes and instructors to the library
-3. Edit and delete classes they created
+3. Users can edit and delete classes and instructors they added
-4. Add new instructors to the database
-5. Control subscription status
+4. Favorite classes to save them to their profile for later viewing

+## Technologies

+JavaScript, React, HTML, CSS, Express, Node.js, SQL, PostgreSQL, Material UI, BCrypt, Cypress